lithellx/RiotLogin/README.md

 -Client process name "RiotClientUx" changed to "Riot Client" (02.23.2024)

 ## Media
-Video of how to use RiotLogin:
+A video of how to use RiotLogin:

 https://github.com/lithellx/RiotLogin/assets/45209073/1610b1e8-ab83-4cbb-92c1-7fd6a0ee88e1